Best Leaky Gut Supplements

 What is leaky gut?

-Leaky gut refers to a set of general GI symptoms related to issues with your intestines “leaking” toxins and bacteria into your bloodstream as it processes food.
+Leaky gut is more formally known as increased intestinal permeability or decreased intestinal mucosal barrier function.
+The term “leaky gut” has been used to describe a set of general GI symptoms related to issues with your intestines “leaking” toxins and bacteria into your bloodstream as they process food.
 Specifically, leaky gut is tied to:

 • Chronic diarrhea or constipation